Queens Nursing Home Abuse Lawyers

 - Calculate the full extent of damages you and your loved one have suffered due to the abuse.

-- Negotiate with the nursing home and their insurer to pursue the highest possible settlement.
+- Negotiate with the nursing home and its insurer to pursue the highest possible settlement.

 We handle every step of this process with care and compassion, recognizing the immense emotional and financial challenges that victims and their families face.